 The author considers the Islamic traditional garden and the idea of a garden as a symbol of paradise.
 Well illustrated with photographs and concludes with notes on designing a garden in the Middle East.

 Beginning by exploring colour theories and aspects of colour—value, colour combinations and colour in the context of light, of texture and of time’s alteration—the text evolves to discuss plant colour combinations and composing with colour.
 Beautiful colour photographs illustrate the concepts.

 - Garden Design: Planning, Building, and Planting your Perfect Outdoor Space

 Young, Chris, Editor-in-Chief 712.6 Gar

 This practical and inspirational encyclopedia delivers everything you need to plan, build and plant the perfect outdoor space.
-Chapters cover: How to design; Choosing a style; Making a Garden; Plant and materials guide.
-A range of coloured photographs, plans, diagrams, a comprehensive plant guide and materials guide.
+Chapters cover how to design, choosing a style, making a garden, and include a plant and materials guide.
+A range of colour photographs, plans, diagrams, a comprehensive plant guide and materials guide.